floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

 On the other hand, privileges specified for `index_permissions` never apply for aliases or data streams.

+For improved performance it is recommended to apply permissions on data stream and alias level, instead of directly on indices
+{: .note}

 ### Creating or modifying aliases
 For creating aliases or for adding indices to existing aliases, you will need the permission `indices:admin/aliases` both for the alias and the referenced indices.
 This should look similar this: